 At TU Delft, the right to representation exists not just at the central level, but also at the faculty level.
 Faculty student councils are established to this end.
-In general, you could say that faculty student councils may be invoked regarding matters on which the dean may make decisions.
+In general, you could say that faculty student councils play a role in matters on which the dean may make decisions.
 Broadly speaking, where the Student Council has the right to participate in a particular matter on which the Executive Board has authority, faculty student councils have the right to participate regarding equivalent subjects over which the dean has the authority to decide.
 The Faculty Student Council thus has right of approval on the degree programme-related part of the Student Charter.
-In addition, the Faculty Student Council has a say regarding topics for which the dean is pre-eminently responsible, such as adopting the faculty regulations and the Teaching and Examination Regulations.
-The faculty regulations specify the rights of the faculty student councils (their legal rights and any additional rights they have been granted).
+In addition, the Faculty Student Council has the right of approval and advisory powers regarding topics for which the dean is pre-eminently responsible, such as adopting the faculty regulations and the Teaching and Examination Regulations.
+The Faculty Regulations and the Student Council Regulations specify the rights of the faculty student councils (their legal rights and any additional rights they have been granted).